Kyrgyzstan: A Horse Trek to Song-Kul

 The sun glimmered off of its rippled surface and even from way up at the top of the pass, we could clearly see its vivid colors and sandy shores.

 We had about 10 minutes at the top before it was time to get back on the horses and head down.
 A dense fog crept over the ridge and we were quickly engulfed in an opaque mist that made it almost impossible to see Ascot and his horse trotting in front of us.

 We arrived at the bottom of the trail after another hour of riding, the cool wind from the top of the pass still left a numbing sensation on our faces.

 The dense fog had lifted and we were trotting along at a good pace, despite Mustard's refusal to listen to Dariece.
 We followed the lake shore for about an hour before arriving at our second yurt stay.

 The lake itself was stunning, a perfect round pool set amongst the beautiful Borbor Alabas and Moldo-Too mountains.
 It's glass calm surface is famous for reflecting their snowy peaks.
 The yurts where we were to sleep that night were scattered over a perfectly green pasture, or jailoo in Kyrgyz, with the jagged white cliffs scraping th

 e sky in the background.
 The place was heavenly and it felt like we had discovered it for ourselves, though a few other tourists joined the camp that evening.

-For more on travelling to Kyrgyzstan check out our “Ultimate Guide To Backpacking Kyrgyzstan“
+For more on traveling to Kyrgyzstan check out our "Ultimate Guide To Backpacking Kyrgyzstan"

 Nick Wharton is half of the nomadic couple behind Goats On The Road, a website designed to help others live a financially sustainable, location independent lifestyle.
-Masters at making money abroad and travelling forever, they’ve been on the road for over 4 years and have travelled to some of the least visited places on Earth, finding adventure wherever they go.
+Masters at making money abroad and traveling forever, they've been on the road for over 4 years and have traveled to some of the least visited places on Earth, finding adventure wherever they go.